joelmeyerson/cryobase-app/README.md

 # CryoBase

-CryoBase is an application to manage cryo-EM data in the cloud with Amazon Web Service (AWS) Simple Storage Solution (S3).
-The goal is to provide a convenient way to access low-cost cloud storage to store cryo-EM datasets.
+CryoBase is a graphical application to store and manage cryo-EM data on Amazon Web Service (AWS) Simple Storage Solution (S3).
+The goal is to provide a convenient way to access low-cost cloud storage to store cryo-EM data.
 The application has an interface for entering metadata for a cryo-EM dataset and uploading the dataset to S3.
 It supports the `STANDARD` storage class, and the `DEEP_ARCHIVE` storage class which is priced at about $1/TB as of 2/2021.
 There is also an interface for browsing and downloading datasets stored on S3.
 CryoBase is designed to interact with the user's own AWS account so the user has complete control over the data and can access it even without CryoBase.

 Downloads for macOS and Linux are found under Releases.

 This work is licensed under Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0).
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nd/4.0/.

+CryoBase is made primarily using React, AntD, and Electron frameworks.

 ## Questions and Feedback
 Questions or problems can be posted on the Discussions page.
 Feedback and feature requests can also be posted there and are greatly appreciated as a way to improve the application.